ries-lab/Accent/README.md

 ### Fiji

-1. (soon in the Fiji update site)
+1. [Download](https://github.com/ries-lab/Accent/releases) the pre-compiled plugin and place it in your Fiji installation folder under "plugins".

-2. [Download](https://github.com/ries-lab/Accent/releases) the pre-compiled plugin and place it in your Fiji installation folder under "plugins".
+Or

-3. Requires  [maven](https://maven.apache.org/).
+2. Requires  [maven](https://maven.apache.org/).
 Compile the plugin yourself using the build script (Windows or macOS) :

    ```bash
    $ ./build-Win.sh